lmondada/dphil-thesis/content/04_matching/05_prefixincl.md

 slug = "sec:automaton"
 +++

-We have shown in the previous sections how we can reduce the pattern matching problem to a problem on trees, and how we can efficiently enumerate all subtrees of a given pattern width $w$.
-To complete the pattern matching algorithm, we need to provide a fast way to evaluate the subtree relation, for many trees representing the set of all patterns we wish to match.
+We have shown in the previous sections how we can reduce the pattern-matching problem to a problem on trees and how we can efficiently enumerate all subtrees of a given pattern width $w$.
+To complete the pattern-matching algorithm, we must provide a fast way to evaluate the subtree relation for many trees representing the set of all patterns we wish to match.
 More precisely, for patterns $P_1, \dots, P_\ell$ with width $w$, fix a root operation $r_i$ in
 $P_i$ for each $1 \leqslant i \leqslant \ell$ and consider the tree dual of the